Trees, length spectra for rational maps via barycentric extensions and Berkovich spaces: Equivalence of bounded escape and nested Julia sets

-From the construction above, we also have \begin{prop} The natural ordering on the nested set $\mathcal{K}$ is compatible with the linear ordering on $\mathcal{P} = \cup_{n=0}^\infty \mathcal{P}_n$, and the map $\pi$ sending a component $C$ of $\mathcal{K}$ to the associated point in $\mathcal{P}$ is a semi-conjugacy. \end{prop}
+From the construction above, we also have \begin{prop} The natural ordering on the nested set $\mathcal{K}$ is compatible with the linear ordering on $P= \cup_{n=0}^\infty P_n$, and the map $\pi$ sending a component $C$ of $\mathcal{K}$ to the associated point in $P$ is a semi-conjugacy. \end{prop}

-We are now ready to prove the main theorem of this section: \begin{theorem} Let $H$ be a hyperbolic component.
-If $[f_n] \in H$ is degenerating with markings $\phi_n$ such that
+We are now ready to prove: \begin{theorem} Let $\HC$ be a hyperbolic component.
+If $[f_n] \in \HC$ is degenerating with markings $\phi_n$ such that

-has no repelling periodic ends, then $H$ has nested Julia sets. \end{theorem} \begin{proof} Abusing the notation, we assume the topological model of the action on Julia set is given by $f\in H$.
+has no repelling periodic ends, then $\HC$ has nested Julia sets. \end{theorem} \begin{proof} Let $[f]\in \HC$.
+Abusing the notation, we assume the topological model of the action on the Julia set is given by $f:J \longrightarrow J$.

-First, we will show the Julia set is disconnected.
+First, we will show that the Julia set $J$ is disconnected.
 To show this, we will show $\sum_{i=1}^k 1/d_i < 1$, where $d_i$ is defined as in Proposition \ref{PropertyLimitingMap}.
-Replace $F$ by its second iterates and switch the role of $a$ and $b$ if necessary, we may assume $a$ is fixed by $F$.
+Replacing $F$ by its second iterates and switch the role of $a$ and $b$ if necessary, we may assume $a$ is fixed by $F$.

-Let $p_n, q_n \in \mathcal{P}$ with $p_n \to a$, $q_n \to b$, and $C_n = \pi^{-1}(p_n), D_n = \pi^{-1}(q_n)$.
+Let $p_n, q_n \in P$ with $p_n \to a$, $q_n \to b$, and $C_n = \pi^{-1}(p_n), D_n = \pi^{-1}(q_n)$.
 We define $A_n$ to be the annulus bounded by $C_n$ and $D_n$, then

 is again an annulus.
 Let $p_{i,n}$ and $q_{i,n}$ be the $i$-th in the linear ordering on $[a,b]$ of the preimages of $p_n$ and $q_n$, and $C_{i,n} = \pi^{-1}(p_{i,n})$ and $D_{i,n} = \pi^{-1}(q_{i,n})$ respectively.
 Let $A_{i,n}$ be the annulus bounded by $C_{i,n}$ and $D_{i,n}$, and